Put Your Money Where Your Mouth Is (TV programme)

 Put Your Money Where Your Mouth Is is a BBC television series that originally aired on BBC One from 10 March 2008 to 18 June 2010.
-It later moved to BBC Two where it aired be from 14 February 2011 to 13 May 2012.
+It later moved to BBC Two where it aired from 14 February 2011 to 13 May 2012.
 It returned to BBC One where it aired from 18 February 2013 to 19 May 2017.

 A spin-off titled Put Your Money Where Your Mouth Is: Food aired on BBC Two from 5 May to 5 June 2009.
 Another spinn-off titled Chefs: Put Your Menu Where Your Mouth Is aired on BBC One from 8 to 26 April 2013.

 Series overview

 Original series

 The show's format featured two individuals, often antiques experts but sometimes celebrities, who used up to £1,000 of their own money to purchase one or more items.
 They then attempted to resell the item at a higher price, the difference going to the contestant's charity of choice.
 Each episode occurred at a different sales venue, such as a car boot sale, fête, or public auction.
 The contestants were often given rules they had to follow, such as limiting purchases to a certain type of object or purchasing objects within a limited geographic area.